ahmedkaludi/push-notification/readme.txt

 == Description ==
-Push Notification for WP allow admin to automatically notify your audience when you have published new content on your site or custom notices
+Push Notification allow admin to automatically notify your audience when you have published new content on your site or custom notices

 This can be a notification on a phone or via a browser, such as Chrome, Firefox, or Safari.

 = Features: =
 * NEW: One step solution
-* NEW: Easily integration to wordpress site
+* NEW: Easily integration to WordPress site
 * Cache Expire option added
 * <strong>Notifications </strong>: Notifications appear as message alerts.
 * Publishing a post will trigger push notifications.